brhomapps/Flutter-SQLite-Complete-CRUD-Example/README.md

 The Example will show about Flutter Sqlite Crud operation Example Form.
 In This video will creating a flutter app using SQLite database.
 You can create , update ,read and delete data and ales you can filter the data by the alphopatic ascending and descending order from A to Z and from Z to A in order to arrange the data.
 You can also pick an image from gallery and add them with the data to make it easier to find, in addition to a beautiful UI , at the end, the ReadMore feature was added in order to expand and collapse the text in case the text contains Large lines of text and keep the list design beautifully

-Video tutorial:
+# Video tutorial:

 https://youtu.be/Xc6qQwjZ040

-if you want source code :
+# if you want source code :
-please subscribe in my channel and contact me with my email : brhomapps@gmail.com
+please subscribe in my channel and send me the link of video to my Email: brhomapps@gmail.com